Billey-Postnikov decompositions and the fibre bundle structure of Schubert varieties: Existence of Billey-Postnikov decompositions

 \section{Existence of Billey-Postnikov decompositions}

 In this section, we prove Theorem \ref{T:bp2} and Corollary \ref{C:ryanwolper}.
 The main theorem, stated below, is an extension of Theorem \ref{T:leafbp}, wherein we show that if $X^{\emptyset}(w)$ is rationally smooth then $w$ has a right-sided Grassmannian BP decomposition.
-In Section \ref{SS:affine_typeA} we examine affine type $\tilde{A}$, proving Theorem \ref{T:affine_main} and Corollary \ref{C:BilleyCrites}.

 \begin{thm} Let $W$ be a finite Weyl group.
 Suppose $X^{\emptyset}(w)$ is rationally smooth for some $w \in W$.
 Then one of the following is true: \begin{enumerate}[(a)] \item The element $w$ is the maximal element of $W_{S(w)}$. \item There exists $s \in S(w) \setminus D_R(w)$ such that $w$ has a right sided BP decomposition $w = v u$ with respect to $J = S \setminus \{s\}$, where $v$ is either the maximal or an almost-maximal element of $W^{S(v)\cap J}_{S(v)}$. \end{enumerate} \end{thm} Note that if $w$ is almost-maximal (relative to $J = \emptyset$) then $w$ satisfies part (b) of Theorem \ref{T:onesidebp} by definition.
 The requirement that $s$ not belong to $D_R(w)$ in part (2) of the theorem is critical both for the inductive proof of the theorem, and for showing that BP decompositions exist in the relative case.